Security and Hootsuite

 - Abusive ow.ly/owl.li/ht.ly/htl.li links sent to you (that may or may not have been clicked).

 What not to report

 - If the abuse is specific to one of your social network accounts (e.g. Facebook or Twitter), the incident needs to be reported directly to them.

-- You have forgotten your Hootsuite account email or password.
+- Forgotten Hootsuite account email or password.
 Please contact our customer support team at @Hootsuite_Help to recover your account information.

 - You created your account with an email you can no longer access.
 Please contact our customer support team at @Hootsuite_Help to recover your account information.

 How Hootsuite helps to keep your data safe